Policy, Responsibilities, and Best Practices

 - Submit and abstract by logging in to Conference Abstracts.

-- The deadline for speaker applications and to submit an abstract for SPI & ESI is December 19.
-The call for poster presentations deadline is April 19, 2019.
+- The call for poster presentations deadline is April 19, 2019.
+The call for speaker applications and session presentations has closed.
 Late submissions will not be considered.

 - The presenting author accepts full responsibility for the submission and presentation, and retain full copyright of his/her presentation, and/or full paper.
 By submitting a presentation, presenting authors consent and authorize the conference organizers to publish biographical and presentation information in any conference publications.
 The education team will seek the speaker’s permission separately for authorizing the publication of the final presentation and/or paper.